Making sense of the SEN Code of Practice

 Where a pupil is identified as having SEN, schools should take action to remove barriers to learning and put effective special educational provision in place.
 This should be a four-part cycle:

 - Assess: analyse the child’s current performance, with information from teachers, parents and other supporters and professionals.

 - Plan: the teacher and the special educational needs co-ordinator (SENCO) should agree, in consultation with the parent and the pupil, the adjustments, interventions and support to be put in place, as well as the expected impact on progress, development or behaviour, along with a clear date for review.

 - Do: the teacher and teaching assistants put the plan in place, with support from the SENCO.

 - Review: assess how the plan is working.
 If the child also has an EHC plan this must be done every 12 months.

 While some children’s needs are met by their school, some need further input and assisstance, which is covered by an education, health and care (EHC) plan.
 Assessment is the step before the child can have an EHC plan, but does not necessarily mean the child will get one.
 It is a detailed investigation to find out more about the child’s special educational needs, and what provision is needed to meet those needs.
 It is conducted by the local authority and can take into account the views of professionals, parents and teachers.

 - It’s always best to approach the class teacher and special needs coordinator with any worries you may have.
 If you are still unhappy, arrange a meeting with the head teacher.

 - Keep a record of all the meetings and actions taken.
 Write down any questions you may have, and make sure you understand what is discussed.

 - Consult your child’s school’s special needs policy, as it will describe how to handle complaints.
-If you are still unhappy, try contacting the school’s Local Education Authority or governing body.
+If you are still unhappy, try contacting the school’s Local Authority or governing body.